marcjmccoy/marcjmccoy/README.md

 - I’m interested in the application of technology and probability theory to medicine and data science.
 - I’m currently focused on learning advanced python and C++!
 - I have experience on both server-side and client-side, however most of my experience to this point has been on the server-side.
-- I’m looking to collaborate on medical research projects related to genetics and urologic oncology.
+- I’m looking to collaborate on medical research projects related to genetics.
-- I want to make a difference in the world.
 - I don't believe in the segmentation of the tech industry, I strive to understand with depth and breadth.
 No problem is too complex.
 - If you have data and want to do cool things - reach out.
 - I hold privacy and patient confidentiality in the highest regard.